 Your business is unique in the same way that your DNA or genetic makeup is unique.
 Yes, perhaps 99% of your DNA is the same as mine or anyone else's.
 But it is those small areas of difference that are important and that make you who you are.
 So it is for your business - and for your Dynamics 365 solution.

 Many business owners and business people initially feel that all businesses are the same, or at least have the same requirements of their Dynamics 365.

-But it is the very nature of your business's uniqueness that means that you should invest in a scoping workshop to ensure that your strategy is right for your business.
+It is the very nature of your business's uniqueness that means that you should invest in a scoping workshop to ensure that your strategy is right for your business.

 What happens during the Scoping Workshop?